James Ronald Chalmers

-James Ronald Chalmers (January 11, 1831 – April 9, 1898) was an American politician and senior officer of the Confederate States Army who commanded infantry and cavalry in the Western Theater of the American Civil War.
+James Ronald Chalmers (January 11, 1831 – April 9, 1898) was an American politician, slaveowner, and general in the Confederate States Army who commanded infantry and cavalry in the Western Theater of the American Civil War.

 After the war, Chalmers served as a state senator in Mississippi and United States Congressman for several terms from the state's 6th congressional district, beginning in 1876.
 He was re-elected in 1880 but the election was contested by his Republican African-American opponent, John R. Lynch.
 Congress awarded the seat to Lynch because of marked election fraud by the Democrats.
 In 1882 Chalmers ran as an Independent Democrat on a fusionist ticket, with support by Republicans and Greenbackers.
 He contested the victory of the regular Democrat, and Congress finally awarded the seat to Chalmers, seating him in 1884.
 He left politics after losing election in the fall of 1884.

 Early life, education and career

 James Ronald Chalmers was born in Halifax County, Virginia, January 11, 1831.
 His father was Joseph Chalmers, who, having moved to Mississippi with his family when James was a boy, settled in Holly Springs in 1839.
-He was first appointed by the governor to fill a term, then elected by the state legislature as U. S. Senator.
-He was prepared for South Carolina College at Columbia, where he was graduated in 1851.
+The older Chalmers was first appointed by the governor to fill a term, then elected by the state legislature as U. S. Senator.
+James R. Chalmers attended South Carolina College at Columbia, where he graduated in 1851.

 Chalmers returned to Holly Springs to read law with an established firm, and was admitted to the bar in 1853.
 After a few years of practice, Chalmers was elected as district attorney in 1858.
-In 1861 he was elected as a delegate to the convention which passed the ordinance of secession.
-Like his father an ardent States' rights Democrat, he voted in favor of secession.
+By 1860 he held forty four people as slaves.
+He was elected as a delegate to the Mississippi secession convention which voted to take the state out of the Union on January 9, 1861.
+Chalmers was a pro-slavery Democrat, like his father, and he voted in favor of secession.